Published: June 12, 2006

 By Duke Medicine News and Communications

-Durham, N.C. -- The Duke Weight Loss Surgery Center at Durham Regional Hospital has been named an American Society for Bariatric Surgery (ASBS) Center of Excellence.
+Durham, N.C. -- The Duke Weight Loss Surgery Center at Duke Regional Hospital has been named an American Society for Bariatric Surgery (ASBS) Center of Excellence.
 The ASBS Center of Excellence designation recognizes surgical programs with a demonstrated track record of favorable outcomes in bariatric surgery.

 "We are pleased to have been recognized for our contributions to this field and for providing the highest quality in patient care," said Dr. Eric DeMaria, director of Bariatric Surgery and vice chair of Network General Surgery at Duke University Health System.

 To earn a Center of Excellence designation, Duke Weight Loss Surgery Center underwent a series of site inspections during which all aspects of the program's surgical processes were closely examined and data on health outcomes were collected.
 Duke Weight Loss Surgery Center and other centers receiving the Bariatric Surgery Center of Excellence designation agree to continue to share information on clinical pathways, protocols, and outcomes data.

 Obesity has become a significant national health issue, with the Centers for Disease Control and Prevention (CDC) reporting that 64 percent of all U.S. adults are overweight or obese.
 Morbid obesity is closely correlated with a number of serious conditions that severely undermine the health of overweight patients, including heart disease, high blood pressure and diabetes.